ndenStanford/ml-mesh/docker/dask-base/README.md

 ## Setting Up Your Dask Client in a Kubeflow Notebook

-Before diving into Dask computations, initialize your Dask client with your unique AIM ID.
+Before diving into Dask computations, initialize your Dask client with your AWS IAM ID.
 Here is how you set it up:

 ```
 import os
-os.environ['JUPYTERHUB_USER'] = "vincent.park" <-- your AIM id
+os.environ['JUPYTERHUB_USER'] = "vincent.park" <-- your AWS IAM id

 from dask.distributed import Client
 from dask_kubernetes.operator import KubeCluster